How to Grow Carnivorous Plants:

 Plant them in Full Sun to Part Shade

 North American Pitcher Plants, Sundews and Venus Flytraps enjoy bright light outdoors.
 My bog gardens are in full sun.
-I mulch with pine needles and keep them well watered and the plants couldn't be happier.
-My plants in pots are under shade cloth.
+I use 50% peat, 50% perlite and mulch with pine needles.
+I keep them wet and well drained.
+My potted plants are under shade cloth.
 Potted plants are subjected to extreme temperature fluctuations so a bit of shade makes them healthier.

-Click here for winter care of Sarracenia, most Drosera and Dionaea.
 They are perennials.
-Experienced gardeners grow perennials outdoors year-round.
+Experienced gardeners choose plants appropriate for their climate and grow perennials outdoors year-round.
 You should too!

 Keep the roots cool